simoncblyth/opticks/notes/issues/fix.rst

   by grabbing the calulated RAYLEIGH and adding to material (Geant4 only changes G4OpRayleigh process physics table) see X4MaterialWater

-* suppress degenerate Pyrex///Pyrex +0.001mm boundary in GPU geometry that caused material inconsistencies
+* suppress degenerate Pyrex///Pyrex +0.001mm boundary in GPU geometry that causes material inconsistencies

+* avoid 3BT/4BT discrepancy by skipping the sticks